Zoe Slater: Dennis Rickman and Den Watts

-Departure
+First departure

-Michelle Ryan (pictured in 2009) decided to leave her role as Zoe in 2005.
+Michelle Ryan decided to leave her role as Zoe in 2005.

 It was thought that Ryan was going to quit the soap after several reports of her leaving EastEnders.
 One of her friends who spoke in September 2004 revealed, "Without sounding arrogant, Michelle believes she has the looks and talent to succeed at the highest level.
 She has been in EastEnders for four years but sees her future very much in films and modelling.
 She realises the show has put her on the map but doesn't want to be typecast.
 "Because of her soap commitments she's had to turn down dozens of great modelling offers and feels her soap role is now holding her back.
 Michelle's happy to honour her contract but then will make the jump."

 On 29 January 2005 it was announced after a lot of speculation that Ryan, along with Kim Medcalf (Sam), would be leaving.
 A source for the show said, "Michelle [Ryan] has made no secret of her plans to leave the soap in recent months.
 Despite her character being at the centre of some of the show's biggest storylines, the actress is now considering a modelling career."
 The source added, "Michelle is hot property and has been inundated with offers of other acting work.
 She's also had several offers of lucrative modelling projects."
 Speaking about her decision to quit she told The Sun, Everyone knew it was time for me to go and I knew it was time for me to move on."Then Jessie [Wallace], who plays my screen mum Kat, said, 'You're young, so get out there.
 Now's the time to go for it.
 You're only young once and you can't stay here forever.'

 "I've grown up in EastEnders.
 I've been here for four years, so I will miss everybody.
 But you get that feeling and when you know it's time to spread your wings and fly, you need to do that.
 Everyone says I'm doing the right thing."

 Her exit storyline was revealed saying, "She leaves because she can't stand everyone knowing what she did in order to persuade Dennis not to leave her," an insider told the newspaper.
 "It is truly gripping stuff and there won't be a dry eye in the house on the night."